 ‘The condition of your loved one's kitchen can tell you a lot,’ says Sue Learner, editor of Carehome.co.uk, a care home review website.
 ‘You can see if your relative is eating properly, if food in their fridge is past its expiry date or if there are multiples of one thing, which can be a sign of forgetfulness or dementia.’

 If you’re not sure about whether your relative should move into a care home, consider your own health as much as theirs.
 ‘Providing care for a loved one, unsupported, can lead to high levels of stress, anxiety and, in some cases, depression,’ emphasises Sue Learner.
 ‘This will lead to a worsening of the quality of care you are able to provide.
 In such instances, moving your loved one into care can be the best decision for you and your family.’

 Another potential source of stress can be wondering if your chosen care home is the right place for your relative.
 If you’ve never selected one before, it can be hard to know what questions to ask, or what to look for.
 As well as review sites, such as Carehome.co.uk, remember to observe if you received a friendly welcome, the general atmosphere, cleanliness and the nutrition and quality of the food on offer.

-‘There are some key indicators that are worth noting,’ explains Rob Fielder, head of care at Carlauren Group.
-‘These include if the staff are engaged with the residents, if religious or cultural beliefs are observed, and if you can see the residents being treated with respect.
-Ask if the residents are involved in decision-making and if the home has digital care plans and care notes and if can these be shared with relatives.’
+Also see if the staff are engaged with the residents, if religious or cultural beliefs are observed, and if you can see the residents being treated with respect.
+Ask if the residents are involved in decision-making and if the home has digital care plans and care notes and if these can be shared with relatives.

 ‘A common misconception of care homes is that people are stationary for most of the day, but many offer activities to help to improve quality of life.
 These activities should be engaging and varied to suit different abilities while focusing a balance of mental, physical and emotional wellbeing.’